 - Cool Old Guy: He's 70 but making the edgiest and most extreme stuff he's ever made, and nobody could accuse him of being a nostalgia act or relying on his back catalogue.
 He himself admits that he doesn't even listen to his own music.
 When he won a Q magazine award in 2003, he asked somebody at his table what was the music that was playing as he was returning to his seat.
 It was one of his own songs, recorded only nine years earlier.

-- Cover Version: The majority of his 60s recordings were covers of Pop standards, including the Walker Brothers' best known songs: "Make it Easy on Yourself", "The Sun Ain't Gonna Shine Anymore".
-Most significantly, his first three albums had several Jacques Brel songs on them: "Mathilde", "Jackie", "Amsterdam", "Next", "If You Go Away"...
+- The majority of his 60s recordings were covers of Pop standards, including the Walker Brothers' best known songs: "Make it Easy on Yourself", "The Sun Ain't Gonna Shine Anymore".
+Most significantly, his first three albums had several Jacques Brel songs on them, including "Mathilde", "Jackie", "Amsterdam", "Next", "If You Go Away"...

-- His 1972 album The Moviegoer consists entirely of other people's film theme songs.
-Every album from that through We Had it All was made of covers, in fact.
+- Every album from The Moviegoer through We Had it All was made of covers, the former being of film theme songs.

 - Death Song: He likes writing these.
 "Farmer in the City" seems to be one for Pier Paolo Pasolini, while "Clara" is sung by the dead Benito Mussolini to his mistress Clara Petacci while their bodies are hanging upside-down from a gas station.

-- Epic Rocking: His songs stretched to as far as 9 minutes on Tilt and 12 on The Drift, culminating in the 21-and-1/2 minute "SDSS14+13B (Zercon, A Flagpole Sitter)" on Bish Bosch.
+- Epic Rocking: His songs stretch to as far as 9 minutes on Tilt and 12 on The Drift, culminating in the 21-and-1/2 minute "SDSS14+13B (Zercon, A Flagpole Sitter)" on Bish Bosch.

-- Everything Is an Instrument: His modern albums have rather...interesting choices for instruments - machetes, ball bearings, garbage cans on top of crates, and - famously - a side of pork for his percussionist to punch to get the right sound for a corpse being beaten with a stick.
+- Everything Is an Instrument: His modern albums have rather...interesting choices for instruments - machetes, ball bearings, garbage cans on top of crates, and a side of pork for his percussionist to punch to get the right sound for a corpse being beaten with a stick.

 - Human Popsicle: "30 Century Man" provides the page quote.